vzhou842/victorzhou.com/content/posts/2019-04-25-build-an-io-game-part-1.md

 ## Conclusion

 You made it!
-We've covered the entire game client of an .io web game in this post.
+That was the entire game client of an .io game distilled to its essentials.

 In Part 2 of this series, we'll switch to the backend and talk about to build an .io game server.
 [Subscribe to my mailing list](http://eepurl.com/gf8JCX) if you want to get an email when it comes out!

 Have questions?
 Leave a comment below or [tweet at me](https://twitter.com/victorczhou).
-Found a bug in my code?
+Found a bug or spot a problem in my code?
 Submit an issue or PR to the [example-.io-game Github repo](https://github.com/vzhou842/example-.io-game).

 Thanks for reading!